syeadn2001/cisc3140/lab_5/README.md

 After cloning the project repository, you must  run the Make file, connect to both the backend server, and also the frontend application.

-1. To run the make file, just run `` make `` on your terminal.
-2. To connect to the back end, please return to lab_4's directory, which contains the information to properly connect to the backend.
+1. To connect to the back end, please return to lab_4's directory, which contains the information to properly connect to the backend.
-3. To connect to the frontend, cd into the client folder & run the following code:
+2. To connect to the frontend, cd into the client folder & run the following code:

 ```
 npm install